Same-sex marriage in Hidalgo

 Same-sex marriage has been legal in Hidalgo since 11 June 2019.
-A bill for the legalization of same-sex marriages in Hidalgo was approved by the state Congress on 14 May 2019.
-It was published in the official state journal on 10 June and took effect the following day.
+A bill for the legalization of same-sex marriages was approved by the Congress of Hidalgo on 14 May 2019.
+It was signed by Governor Omar Fayad, and published in the official state journal on 10 June.
+The law took effect the following day, making Hidalgo the sixteenth Mexican state to legalize same-sex marriage.

 Legal history

 Background

-The Mexican Supreme Court ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
 The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
 The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
 Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
-Article 1 of the Constitution states that "any form of discrimination, based on ethnic or national origin, gender, age, disabilities, social status, medical conditions, religion, opinions, sexual orientation, marital status, or any other form, which violates the human dignity or seeks to annul or diminish the rights and freedoms of the people, is prohibited.", and Article 4 relates to matrimonial equality, stating that "man and woman are equal under the law.
-The law shall protect the organization and development of the family."
+Article 1 of the Constitution states: